PartialVolume/shredos.x86_64/README.md

 ![smartdmt](/images/smartdmt.gif)

 #### hdparm
-hdparm has many uses and is a powerfull tool.
-Although Nwipe will be adding ATA secure erase capability, i.e using the hard disk own firmware to initiate an erase, nwipe currently wipes drives using the traditional method of writing to every block.
-If you want to initiate a ATA secure erase using the drives firmware then hdparm will be of use.
+hdparm has many uses and is a powerful tool.
+Although Nwipe will be adding ATA Secure Erase capability, i.e using the hard disk own firmware to initiate an erase, nwipe currently wipes drives using the traditional method of writing to every block.
+If you want to initiate a ATA Secure Erase using the drives firmware then hdparm will be of use.

 #### hexedit
 Use hexedit to examine and modify the contents of a hard disk.
 Hexedit can be used in the second or third virtual terminal.
 ALT-F2 and ALT-F3.

 #### nvme
-nvme can be used run a secure erase on NVMe devices.
+nvme can be used run a Secure Erase on NVMe devices.

 #### sg3_utils
-Like hdparm sg3_utils has many applications such as changes to the disk's block sizes, removal of scsi integrity protection and firmware level reformating (such as sanitization or secure erase). nwipe currently wipes drives using the traditional method of writing to every block.
-If you want to initiate a SCSI / SAS secure erase using the drives firmware then sg3_utils will be of use, it can also be used in conjunction with gnu parallel to format multiple drives at once.
+Like hdparm sg3_utils has many applications such as changes to the disk's block sizes, removal of scsi integrity protection and firmware level reformatting (such as sanitization or secure erase).
+Nwipe currently wipes drives using the traditional method of writing to every block.
+If you want to initiate a SCSI / SAS Secure Erase using the drives firmware then sg3_utils will be of use, it can also be used in conjunction with GNU parallel to format multiple drives at once.

 #### parallel
 GNU parallel is a shell tool for executing jobs in parallel using one or more computers.
-It can be helpfull when you need sg3_utils or hdparm to prepare multiple disks at the same time.
+It can be helpful when you need sg3_utils or hdparm to prepare multiple disks at the same time.

-## Wipe SSD and NVME using hdparm and nvme-cli
+## Wipe SSD and NVMe using hdparm and nvme-cli
 >[!CAUTION]
->Make sure you have selected the correct device before issuing commands dealing with erasing/sanitizing as most of these commands do not ask for furter verification.(see e.g --yes-i-know-what-i-am-doing)
+>Make sure you have selected the correct device before issuing commands dealing with erasing/sanitizing as most of these commands do not ask for further verification. (see e.g --yes-i-know-what-i-am-doing)

 #### Wipe SSD

 >[!NOTE]
->SANITIZE is prefered over SECURITY ERASE UNIT if supported by the drive.
+>SANITIZE is preferred over SECURITY ERASE UNIT if supported by the drive.
 >As Sanitize will remove both the mappings table and the blocks that have been written to, while SECURITY ERASE UNIT will only delete the mapping table.
 Therefore the latter is faster to complete.

-Press `ALT+F2` to open a virtual terminal.
+Press `ALT-F2` to open a virtual terminal.

 Find disks on the system
 ```